solfridhj/rule-engine/README.md

 ## Infrastructure
 Created in Azure.

-1. Manual: Create a new subscription
+1. Manual: Create a new subscription.
-2. Manual: Create the Azure Function in the consumption tier - could and should be automated
+2. Manual: Create the Azure Function in the consumption tier - could and should be automated.
+3. Create the Azure Cosmos DB in the free tier - could and should be automated.
+4. Configure network access so the function can access the cosmos DB.
-3. Automatic: Commits to main builds and deploys code to the Azure function
+5. Automatic: Commits to main builds and deploys code to the Azure function.

 In the GitHub actions pipeline, a secret has to be added so we can login to deploy the function: